philipe-go/UnrealAssignment3/README.md

 ## Section 1: The Project :floppy_disk:

-        In this assignment, you will implement game features in Unreal Engine 4 in C++.
-You need to use the project template “Top Down”.
-This document will describe the requirements in detail.
+        In this assignment, we had to implement game features in Unreal Engine 4 with C++.
+We needed to use the project template “Top Down”.
+All tasks where tracked and controlled as per a scrum board which can be found in the Section 4 below.

 ## Section 2: Professor :robot: